Basewq/XenkoProofOfConcepts/CustomAssetExample/readme.md

 ---
 `CustomAssetExample.GameStudioExt` provides additional supporting files for the editor only (which is optional).
-If you want a custom icon for your custom asset to appear in the Asset view sub-window, you require a embeded resource file (`.resx` file) and embed your image/icon in there.
+If you want a custom icon for your custom asset to appear in the Asset view sub-window, you require an embedded resource file (`.resx` file) and embed your image/icon in there.
-`LocalizationStringDefinitionThumbnailCompiler` derives `StaticThumbnailCompiler` and passes the embedded image through the constructor.
+`LocalizationStringDefinitionThumbnailCompiler` derives from `StaticThumbnailCompiler` and passes the embedded image through the constructor.
 > `CustomAssetExample.GameStudioExt` also requires `EditorModule` for Stride to detect it contains asset related code.

 Note that the constructor only accepts `byte[]`, but when you add your image to the `.resx` file Visual Studio always adds the file as a Bitmap.